MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft-Dynamics-NAV-Server-Trace-Events.md

 Some of the important event data that is collected for both system and custom telemetry trace events includes: tag, category, message, dataclassification.
 For more information about this data, see [Event Trace Data](Microsoft-Dynamics-NAV-Server-Trace-Events.md#ArgRef).

-Telemetry events can have one of the following event IDs, based on the data classification and verbosity (or seveity level):
+Telemetry events can have one of the following event IDs, based on the data classification and verbosity (severity level):

 |  Data classification |  Verbosity | ID  |
 |----------------------|------------|-----|